faragunaj/white-pipeline/README.md

 - pip install pandas matplotlib numpy seaborn bioinfokit sklearn scipy statsmodels

-In order to run the demo notebook, you must install Jupyter Notebook in Command Propmt with:
+In order to run the demo notebook, you must install Jupyter Notebook in Command Prompt with:
 - pip install notebook
 - Then open the notebook by running:
 - jupyter notebook